 CHILDREN AT WEDDINGS

-My insight through the years working with children!
+My insights through the years of working with children!

 Children might not do everything you think they will during the ceremony― sometimes it may not go as you expect.
 They may do an about turn on the aisle or run down the aisle then run back but in my experience this is a great way for both families to have a giggle before the ceremony begins.
 It can be these spontaneous moments that can be even better than what was planned!